Field Trip Hosting Rules

 To ensure the diversity of trips, the locationcannotbe a location where another Society has already hosted a EFTA trip in the calendar year.
 Exceptions may be granted depending on individual circumstances.

 The field trip location should be large enough to accommodate at least one person per EFTA member club.
 It should have adequate parking for a large group of collectors and enough potential material for a large group.
-If such a location is not possible, the club may limit attendance to no less than one person per EFTA member society and require pre-trip registration.
-Attendees should provide the host society with their name and the name of the EFTA society of which they are a member.
-In this situation, the host society must provide a registration contact phone number and/or e-mail address on the EFTA field trip form.
+If such a location is not possible, the Society may limit attendance to no less than one person per EFTA member society and require pre-trip registration.
+Attendees should provide the host Society with their name and the name of the EFTA Society of which they are a member.
+In this situation, the host Society must provide a registration contact phone number and/or e-mail address on the EFTA field trip form.

-The EFTA field trip must be used for the trip details.The trip form is available for download by clicking here and is also available on the main EFTA page here.
+The EFTA field trip form must be used for the trip details.The trip form is available for download is available on the main EFTA page here.
 The form provides a consistent format for all trip details and has useful instructions for filling out the form including suggestions as well as the rules for choosing an acceptable field trip location.
 The completed form must be emailed as an attachment to the EFTA Coordinator at email@example.com in a Microsoft Word format.
 Please do not convert the form to pdf or any other format.